Upside Down

 Drawings for Projection

-World Map by Öyvind Fahlström
+World Map by Öyvind Fahlström, a reconfigurable political world map

 Öyvind Fahlström